-- 4.1 Participants consent to be filmed, televised, photographed, identified and / or otherwise recorded during International Events, and that their captured or recorded images, together with their name, likeness, voice, performance and biographical information, may be used in any content, format and through any media or technology whether now existing or created in the future, by the FIH and third parties authorised by the FIH during and after an International Event in perpetuity in relation to the promotion of the International Event, the sport of Hockey and the FIH, in a commercial or non-commercial manner - 4.2 The copyright of footage and photographic images produced by FIH and third parties remains with the FIH.
-Written permission from FIH must be given for any Participant or third party to use the footage/images. - 4.3 All rights to exploit any news and information services and content arising from the International Event are retained by FIH, including, without limitation, all data, stills, audio and audio visual archive. - 4.4 Participants consent to their personal information ("Personal Data") being collected by the FIH and organising committees, and to such data being stored and used by the FIH and organising committees in any place required for its operation, for the purposes of facilitating his / her participation in, and/or organising, International Events.
-This consent includes the right for the FIH and organising committees to collect and process their Personal Data, including where necessary to share such data with law enforcement authorities and other third parties, in all manners necessary for the following purposes: - a security risk assessments - b manage accreditations - c carry out anti-doping activities - d manage tournaments and results - e provide services to participants and the media - f investigation and/or prosecution of breaches of any of the FIH Statutes, Code of Conduct and other applicable rules and regulations (which may require, for example, the collection relevant information in relation to the prevention of the manipulation of competitions); - g statistics, historical studies and other FIH approved research projects conducted during and after the International Event - h any other data processing operation to which they provide their express consent to the FIH and / or the organising committee
+- 4.1 Participants consent to be filmed, televised, photographed, identified and / or otherwise recorded during the Lima 2019 Pan American Games, and that their captured or recorded images, together with their name, likeness, voice, performance and biographical information, may be used in any content, format and through any media or technology whether now existing or created in the future, by the FIH, PAHF and third parties authorised by the FIH or PAHF during and after the Lima 2019 Pan American Games in perpetuity in relation to the promotion of the Lima 2019 Pan American Games 2, the sport of Hockey and FIH and PAHF, in a commercial or non-commercial manner. - 4.2 The copyright of footage and photographic images produced by PAHF and third parties remains with FIH and PAHF.
+Written permission from PAHF must be given for any Participant or third party to use the footage/images. - 4.3 All rights to exploit any news and information services and content arising from the Lima 2019 Pan American Games are retained by FIH and PAHF, including, without limitation, all data, stills, audio and audio visual archive. - 4.4 Participants consent to their personal information ("Personal Data") being collected by FIH, PAHF and the Lima 2019 Pan American Games organising committee, and to such data being stored and used by FIH, PAHF and Lima 2019 Pan American Games organising committee in any place required for its operation, for the purposes of facilitating his / her participation in, and/or organising, the Lima 2019 Pan American Games.
+This consent includes the right for the FIH, PAHF and Lima 2019 Pan American Games organising committee to collect and process their Personal Data, including where necessary to share such data with law enforcement authorities and other third parties, in all manners necessary for the following purposes: - a security risk assessments - b manage accreditations - c carry out anti-doping activities - d manage tournaments and results - e provide services to participants and the media - f investigation and/or prosecution of breaches of any of the Statutes, Code of Conduct and other applicable rules and regulations (which may require, for example, the collection of relevant information in relation to the prevention of the manipulation of competitions); - g statistics, historical studies and other FIH or PAHF approved research projects conducted during and after the Lima 2019 Pan American Games - h any other data processing operation to which they provide their express consent to the FIH, PAHF and / or the Lima 2019 Pan American Games organising committee.